More Specials: Release and promotion

 With photography from Carol Starr and Chalkie Davies, the album cover of More Specials depicts a "cheesy" out-of-focus colour photograph of the band snapped in the bar of the former Regent Hotel in Leamington Spa.
 Dammers asked Davies to take a deliberately bad, out-of-focus picture reminiscent of the album sleeves of Jamaican artists like King Tubby.
 Simon Reynolds felt this colour sleeve "announced the end of the black-and-white 2-Tone aesthetic," even noting that some of the band are smiling, compared to the serious facial expressions on the first album's sleeve.
+The identity of the woman on the sleeve was for many years unknown, with many fans wrongly identifying her as Rhoda Dakar.
+She was later revealed as Pat Bailey; in a 2023 interview, she revealed that she was a neighbour of Neville Staple's and was paid £200 for her appearance.
 In September 1980, the first single from the album, a double A-side of "Stereotypes" and "International Jet Set", was released to present the band's new "post-ska" sound.
-It reached number 6 in the UK Singles Chart in September.
+It reached number 6 on the UK Singles Chart in September.
 Released several months later, the second single "Do Nothing" reached number 4 on the chart in December.
 "Rat Race", included on the American edition of the album, reached number 89 on Billboard's Club Play Singles chart.More Specials was released on 19 September 1980 in the United Kingdom by 2 Tone Records.
 Although the band's new direction bewildered some of their fan base, the album was a commercial success, reaching number 5 on the UK Albums Chart and staying on the chart for 20 weeks.
 It was ultimately certified Gold by the British Phonographic Industry.
 In the United States, where it was released by Chrysails Records with "Rat Race" added to the track listing, it reached number 98 on the US Billboard 200.
 The album also made the top 30 in New Zealand and Sweden.
 It has been re-released several times, including by 2 Tone as an LP in 1987, by Chrysalis as a CD in 1989, again by Chrysalis as a remastered CD in 2002 and more recently as a 2CD deluxe edition by 2 Tone in March 2015, adding a range of bonus material to the album.